Dawn Brancheau: Life and career

 Brancheau spent two years working with dolphins at Six Flags Great Adventure in New Jersey before beginning her career at SeaWorld Orlando in 1994, initially working with otters and sea lions.
 In 1996, the same year she married Scott Brancheau, a SeaWorld stunt water skier, she started working with orcas.

 In 2000, she appeared on NBC affiliate WESH and discussed staying physically fit to deal with the intense rigor of working with orcas.
 To accomplish this, she ran marathons, cycled, and lifted weights.
-In 2006, her decade of work with orcas was profiled, including her leadership role in a two- to three-year revamp of the Shamu show.
+In 2006, her decade's work with orcas was profiled, including her leadership role in a two- to three-year revamp of the Shamu show.
 Brancheau acknowledged the dangers of working in close proximity to orcas.
 As a senior trainer, she appeared in various SeaWorld public performances for many years.
 The Shamu show's interaction of animal trainers with orcas was regarded as SeaWorld's star attraction.

 She was featured on SeaWorld billboards throughout Orlando.
 Judge and later Supreme Court Justice Brett Kavanaugh, a dissenting judge in a legal case involving her death (see below), stated that "To be fearless, courageous, tough – to perform a sport or activity at the highest levels of human capacity, even in the face of known physical risk – is among the greatest forms of personal achievement for many who take part in these activities."

 Brancheau also appeared in season 4, episode 4, of Fetch!
 With Ruff Ruffman, "Ruff Pigs Out and Has a Whale of a Time".